bollu/bollu.github.io/README.md

   since the lie derivative measures how our "rectangles fail to commute".
 Thus, for the rectangle to commute, we first (a) need a rectangle, meaning we need to care about at least two flows in $X$, and (b) the *flows* (plural) of $X$ force the vector field $Y$ to shrink.
-- The blue vector field $Z$ is such that $\del_X Z = 0$.
+- The blue vector field $Z$ is such that $\nabla_X Z = 0$.
 See that this only cares about a single line.
 Thus to conserve the vectors, it needs the support of a metric (ie, to keep perpendiculars perpendicular).